La Trobe University

 Prerequisites

-Current registration as a Division 1 nurse with the Australian Health Practitioners Regulation Agency (AHPRA) with no conditions or undertakings.
+- Current Australian Health Practitioner Regulation Agency (AHPRA) registration as a registered nurse with no conditions or undertakings.

 Recognition of Prior Learning